 The Required Information Sheet is mandatory for Family Division filings regarding annulments, dissolution of marriage, and dissolution of marriage with children.

-SC11-399 has mandated attorney must eFile their documents through the ePortal for the following Florida trial courts:
+SC11-399 has mandated filer must eFile their documents through the ePortal for the following Florida trial courts:

 - Circuit Criminal (subsequent pleadings) effective in Miami-Dade County since 2-3-14